Copyright Law Basics – “I made an honest mistake” defense

 If the defense applies, must the judge reduce the damages?

-“AVRS claims that because it had a good faith belief in the legality of copying the newscasts containing LANS’s copyrighted material, the district court erred by awarding more than minimal damages.
+Not necessarily.
+At times, the $200 minimum statutory damage award may apply, but the judge is NOT required to keep it to this low level as noted in another federal case in Los Angeles News Serv. v.
+Tullo, 973 F.2d 791, 800 (9th Cir.
+1992) which held: “AVRS claims that because it had a good faith belief in the legality of copying the newscasts containing LANS's copyrighted material, the district court erred by awarding more than minimal damages.
 AVRS relies on 17 U.S.C. § 504(c)(2), which provides that “in a case where the infringer sustains the burden of proving, and the court finds, that such infringer was not aware and had no reason to believe that his or her acts constituted an infringement of copyright, the court in its discretion may reduce the award of statutory damages to a sum of not less than $200.”
-The district court did not find AVRS “had no reason to believe” its acts did not constitute infringement.
+The district court did not find AVRS “ had no reason to believe” its acts did not constitute infringement.
 Even if the court had so found, § 504(c)(2) does not mandate a nominal award.
 On this record, the district court did not abuse its discretion by declining to reduce the award.”
+So although you always want to fight for the innocence if you are the Defendant, this is not the same as saying you will only face minimal damages for infringement.

 Contact us to speak with a lawyer